 Plastics and cardboard into recycling

-Energy savings with LED and sensor technologies
+Energy savings with LEDs and motion detectors

-Nowadays all our signage and logos are LED-lighted and new opportunities for using LEDs are continuously looked for.
-For example all spot lights in stores have been upgraded from halogens into LEDs.The backrooms of stores are equipped with motion detectors to save energy.
+Nowadays all our signage and logos are LED lighted and new opportunities for using LEDs are continuously looked for.
+For example, all spot lights in stores have been upgraded from halogens into LEDs.